Skip to content

 Fire Triangle – Simple and Useful Guide

-Fire triangles are a useful way of understanding how fires ignite, thrive and sustain.
+Fire triangles are a very useful way of understanding how fires ignite, thrive and sustain.
 They cover the three elements that are essential for fires to exist and survive.
 In this handy guide, we will explain what those 3 fire triangle elements are, the role they play and why fires cannot survive without them too.

 As local experts in fire damage restoration services and smoke damage restoration, we deal with a lot of situations where fires have occurred and help to restore properties afterwards.
 We deal with the aftermath of domestic fires and commercial fires helping people to recover from the devastation a fire can cause.